Big backers of public schools in Texas? Rural Republicans.

 For decades, this has been the dynamic in Texas: Rural Texans are important to Republican dominance in the state, and public schools are important to rural Texans.
 This is because in rural Texas, as in rural America, a town is only as healthy as its public schools.

 Thus, rural lawmakers are often decisive in determining the state’s education policy.
-As the country’s education landscape has diversified beyond the traditional public school system toward public, charter, private, and home-school options, efforts in the Lone Star state to keep pace have crashed against a wall of deeply conservative Republicans who are deeply loyal to public schools.
+As the country’s education landscape has diversified beyond the traditional public school system toward public, charter, private, and home-school options, efforts in the Lone Star State to keep pace have crashed against a wall of deeply conservative Republicans who are deeply loyal to public schools.

 That is, until this year, perhaps.
 With the anxieties and uncertainties of pandemic schooling still fresh in the memory, with public education dragged into the culture wars maelstrom, and with a record surplus of over $30 billion to play with, Texas conservatives are more optimistic than ever of significantly altering K-12 education in the state.